 The seasonally adjusted unemployment rate in Germany inched down to 4.5 percent in February 2021, remaining close to the previous month's five-and-a-half-year high of 4.6 percent, as the number of unemployed went down 0.3 percent to 2.01 million while employment was little-changed at 42.16 million.
 Still, the number of persons in employment in February 2021 was down by 1.7 percent, or 765,000, on February 2020, the month before restrictions were imposed due to the coronavirus pandemic in Germany.
 The youth unemployment rate, measuring job-seekers under 25 years old, declined to 6.1 percent from 6.3 percent. source: Federal Statistical Office

 Unemployment Rate in Germany averaged 5.52 percent from 1949 until 2021, reaching an all time high of 11.50 percent in April of 1950 and a record low of 0.40 percent in March of 1966.
 This page provides the latest reported value for - Germany Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Germany Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.

-Unemployment Rate in Germany is expected to be 3.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in Germany to stand at 3.00 in 12 months time.
-In the long-term, the Germany Unemployment Rate is projected to trend around 3.20 percent in 2020, according to our econometric models.
+Unemployment Rate in Germany is expected to be 4.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Unemployment Rate in Germany to stand at 4.20 in 12 months time.
+In the long-term, the Germany Unemployment Rate is projected to trend around 3.70 percent in 2022 and 3.40 percent in 2023, according to our econometric models.